-You have two options to reach Santorini.
+You have two options to get to Santorini.
 The first, and probably most convenient, is flying.
 There is a small airport located in the centre of the island near Fira.

 You can easily hop on a regional flight from Athens to Santorini for an affordable price.
 The flight takes 45 minutes to one hour and there are several options every day.
 From the airport, you can organise a transfer here.

 The second arrival option is by ferry.
 There are a handful of ferry companies that operate between the Greek islands.
 The islands are divided into groups based on location.
 The ferry that goes to Santorini also stops at Paros and Naxos.
 There is also a ferry that goes to Milos, to Mykonos and from Crete if you’re staying in Chania or Heraklion.

 A high-speed ferry takes 4 to 5 hours to reach Santorini from Athens.
 The ferry that stops at the other two islands first will take closer to 7 hours.
 Keep in mind, that ferries are less frequent if you’re coming to Santorini from Athens in winter.
 You can check ferry schedules here.